Seamless3d: Seamless3d Chat

-The Multi-User Seamless3d chat server designed for 3D World Wide Web browsing is open source under the MIT license and can be compiled for both Linux and Windows.
+The Multi-User Seamless3d chat server designed for 3D World Wide Web browsing is open source under the MIT license and can be compiled for both Linux and Microsoft Windows.
 Currently the Seamless3d modeller is used as the 3D chat client.
 An online Seamless3d chat server has been in continuous service since April 2009.
 The general public can freely use it for their own custom made worlds and avatars.